 Don’t be daunted by the prospect of integrating booking features into your website – your vacation rental property software should offer this as part of your package.
 If not then now might be the time to consider an alternative.

 Having your own website will give you, as a property manager, more control of your business and will save you commission on rental listing through external sites.

 There are a lot of things to consider when building your own listings website, but priority should be given to an uncluttered, user-friendly interface and a robust, secure booking system.
 Elements like user reviews, an “about us” page, and details about the local area are also elements that ought to be considered.

 Step three in the property manager’s guide to marketing: harness the power of SEO

 For those who aren’t familiar with Search Engine Optimization, think of it as the way you super-charge your website’s content to increase the quantity and quality of visitors to your online business from Google and other search engines.
 Statistics show that every minute 3.8 million searches are made, where users are looking for desired information and seeking out new brands.
-It’s vital you have a strong SEO strategy to stand a chance of being found organically in this highly competitive sector.
+It’s vital you have a strong Vacation Rental SEO strategy to stand a chance of being found organically in this highly competitive sector.